Overview

 SFTP integration (bulk method)

-Sorted partner carriers can alternatively submit tracking files via SFTP, with CSV and JSON file formats collected at regular intervals every 5–10 minutes.
+Sorted carriers can alternatively submit tracking files via SFTP, with CSV and JSON file formats collected at regular intervals every 5–10 minutes.

-The partner carrier is responsible for hosting the SFTP server and creating an account that Sorted can use to connect to.
+The carrier is responsible for hosting the SFTP server and creating an account that Sorted can use to connect to.
 If required, Sorted can provide a set of static IP addresses to support IP whitelisting for inbound connections.

-Example CSV format
+Example CSV & JSON formats

 Please refer to the data specification section for full details of the required fields and data types.